A Wish for Wings That Work

 A Wish for Wings That Work: An Opus Christmas Story is a children's book by Berkeley Breathed that was published in 1991.
 It was made into an animated television special that same year.
 The book and special feature characters from Breathed's comic strips Bloom County and Outland.

 Plot

-The story centers on Opus the Penguin (a main character of all three of Breathed's comic strips, and at the time appearing in Outland).
+The story centers on Opus the Penguin (a main character in all three of Breathed's comic strips and, at the time, appearing in Outland).
 Opus is downhearted because, as a penguin, he cannot fly.
-He orders a machine and assembles it; when it comes time to test the machine by jumping off a three-mile-high cliff, Opus decides to do something less dangerous, and goes home to make anchovy Christmas cookies.
-He does not give up on his dream though, and makes a Christmas wish to Santa Claus for "wings that will go!"
+He orders a machine and assembles it, but when it comes time to test the machine by jumping off a three-mile-high cliff, Opus decides to do something less dangerous; he goes home to make anchovy Christmas cookies.
+He does not give up on his dream, though, and makes a Christmas wish to Santa Claus for "wings that will go!".
 On Christmas Eve, Santa is making his usual delivery when he loses his reindeer and crashes into a lake.
 Opus jumps in and uses his natural swimming skills to pull Santa out.
 To thank Opus for his daring rescue, a group of ducks pick him up and take him flying through the air.